-There are four main downsides to managed WordPress hosting, and it’s only fair to mention them here so that you can make a full and honest evaluation:
+There are a few potential downsides to managed WordPress hosting, and it’s only fair to mention them here so that you can make a full and honest evaluation:

 - Email services may not be included.
 If you want business email at your domain, you may need to purchase separate email hosting elsewhere.
 You could use something like G-Suite, or buy an email hosting plan from a regular web hosting company.

 - Your host may restrict plugins.
 Hosts do this because they’ve identified certain plugins that result in poor performance or security risks.

 - If you try to use a prohibited plugin, the host may remove it, rendering parts of your site inaccessible.